dart-lang/build/docs/faq.md

 Builders are constructed with a map of options which is resolved from the provided defaults and user overrides.
 The configuration is specific to a `target` and build mode (dev mode and release mode).
-The configuration is "merged" one by one, where the higher precedent configuration overrides values by String key.
+The configuration is "merged" one by one, where the higher precedence configuration overrides values by String key.
 The order of precedence from lowest to highest is:

 - Builder defaults without a mode.